Tryhrdt/MECH3433_Task1/README.md

 ~~As we plan to use multiple robomasters together, we should use a laptop as the AP and connect all the robomasters to it.~~

 **Robomaster S1 DOES NOT SUPPORT PYTHON SDK**

+##		Completed Code

+	Only the files main.py, distance.py and robot_gripper.py is used for task 4.